filswan/swan/client/README.md

 ```
     python3 swan_cli.py task --input input_file_dir --name task_name
 ```
--	--input  For each file under this directory will be converted to a car file, the generated car file will be located under the output folder defined in config.toml
+--input  For each file under this directory will be converted to a car file, the generated car file will be located under the output folder defined in config.toml
--	--name  define task name used while creating task in swan platform, default: swan-task-<uuid>
+--name  define task name used while creating task in swan platform, default: swan-task-<uuid>

-Two CSV files is generated after successfully running the command: swan-task-<uuid>.csv , swan-task-<uuid>-metadata.csv.
+Two CSV files is generated after successfully running the command: swan-task-uuid.csv , swan-task-uuid-metadata.csv.
 They are under the output folder defined in config.toml.

-swan-task-<uuid>.csv is a CSV generated for post a public task or a task for pre-download in Swan platform
+swan-task-uuid.csv is a CSV generated for post a public task or a task for pre-download in Swan platform
 ```
 miner_id,deal_cid,file_source_url,md5,start_epoch
 ```
-Output metadata CSV is used for creating proposal in the next step
+Output metadata CSV wan-task-uuid-metadata.csv is used for creating proposal in the next step
 ```
 uid,source_file_name,source_file_path,source_file_md5,source_file_url,source_file_size,car_file_name,car_file_path,car_file_md5,car_file_url,car_file_size,deal_cid,data_cid,piece_cid,miner_id,start_epoch
 ```